Jiri2059/JRC_kevlar/README.md

 - Notify

 # Installation
-1.Import item.sql to you database
+1.Import sql.sql to you database

 2.Go to config.lua and config it to you likings